-Neurontin, also known as gabapentin is an anti-epileptic drug, also called an anticonvulsant.
+Neurontin, also known as gabapentin, is an anti-epileptic drug, also called an anticonvulsant.
 It affects chemicals and nerves in the body that are involved in the cause of seizures and some types of pain.
-Neurontin is used in adults to treat neuropathic pain, nerve pain caused by herpes virus or shingles (herpes zoster).
+In adults, Neurontin treats neuropathic pain, nerve pain caused by the herpes virus, or shingles (herpes zoster).
 In the US, gabapentin was approved by the Food and Drug Administration as a non-controlled substance.

-It’s not going to show up on drug tests like other substances unless it is specifically tested for.
+It will not show up on drug tests like other substances unless it is specifically tested for.
 However, if it were tested for, Neurontin could show up in a blood or urine test for around two days after it was last taken.
 By altering the way nerves work, gabapentin may reduce your pain.
-You should notice that your pain starts to improve over one to two weeks after starting gabapentin, but it may take longer in some people.
+You should notice that your pain starts to improve over one to two weeks after beginning gabapentin, but it may take longer in some people.
 However, some feel the benefits straight away.

 Is Neurontin Addictive?

 Gabapentin is an addictive drug because it causes physical dependence in those who take the medication over time.
-With regular use, a person’s body adapts to the Neurontin and essentially beings to expect the substance to be present and will rely on it to function normally.
+With regular use, a person’s body adapts to the Neurontin and essentially expects the substance to be present and will rely on it to function normally.

 What Are Neurontin Withdrawal Symptoms?

 People who develop a physical dependence on gabapentin may experience withdrawal symptoms when they try to come off it.
-These symptoms can begin within 12 hours to 7 days after quitting the medication and last up to 10 days.
+These symptoms can begin within 12 hours to 7 days after quitting the medication and last ten days.
 Symptoms of gabapentin withdrawal may include anxiety, agitation, insomnia, fatigue, restlessness, irritability, dizziness, headache, sensitivity to light, sweating, irregular heartbeat, nausea, and pain.
-The factors that can affect withdrawals are age, dose, length use, medical or mental problems, and concurrent use of other drugs.
+The factors affecting withdrawals are age, dose, length use, medical or mental problems, and concurrent use of other drugs.

 The withdrawal symptoms are like those of alcohol or benzodiazepine.
-The reason they create similar withdrawals is that Neurontin, gabapentin, like alcohol and benzodiazepines all act on gamma-aminobutyric acid, or GABA, which is an inhibitory neurotransmitter in the brain.
-If someone is using Neurontin for seizures and they stop taking it they may experience a rebound in or increased frequency of seizure activity, including continuous, uncontrollable seizures.
-The Center for Disease Control has found high percentages of links between unintentional death by overdose in those who use Neurontin also known as gabapentin.
+They create similar withdrawals because Neurontin, gabapentin, like alcohol and benzodiazepines, all act on gamma-aminobutyric acid, or GABA, which is an inhibitory neurotransmitter in the brain.
+If someone uses Neurontin for seizures and stops taking it, they may experience a rebound in or increased frequency of seizure activity, including continuous, uncontrollable seizures.
+The Center for Disease Control has found high percentages of links between unintentional death by overdose in those who use Neurontin, also known as gabapentin.